yemi2favours/m2pi.ca/content/authors/smseifi/_index.md

 - committee: members
   role: Ovintiv Project member
 ---
 Mohsen is a recent graduate student from the Simon Fraser University.
-His background is in Applied and Computationa Mathematics.
-He is manily interested in the
+His background is in Applied and Computational Mathematics.
+He is mostly interested in the
 Mathematical and Computational problems arising in the Financial Industry.
 Currently, he is a Master of Quantitative Finance student at
 University of Waterloo.